DonutsDevil/Store-It/README.md

 ## Store-It
-  Store It helps to keep track of sell products, bussiness profits and dues of a client and all this can be done while being OFFLINE.
+  Store It helps to keep track of sold products, bussiness profits and dues of a client and all this can be done while being OFFLINE.

   ## About Store_it
-  Store It  App is a multi-supported sells tracker app for new business to keep track of sells.
-With this app you can instantly view a client and know all the product he/she bought , check for pending payments of client, Get sorted list according to the date., Know how much total profit you made and which client helped you generated highest profit.
-Easy solution to keep all your Sales work flow smooth😊
+  Store It App is a multi-supported sales tracker app for new businesses to keep track of sales.
+With this app you can instantly view a client and know all the product he/she bought, check for pending payments of the client, Get a sorted list according to the date., Know how much total profit you made and which client helped you generated the highest profit.
+An easy solution to keep all your Sales workflow smooth😊

  🔥You won't regret choosing this amazing Store It！
 1. Save Client bought products. 🎬